jaxtisapia/meteor-hello-world/README.md

 - Clean organisation of styling elements

+- Add a RedirectService at client side to process all redirects

 - Write MORE Tests
  - Check all Access Controls to prevent unauthorized CRUD actions by wrong users.
  Example, If a user supplies a valid Id but different User Id, he can edit others'